satejchm/treefrog-cms/README.md

 Homework 5 upload: added data to firebase and displays the data onto the page when you hit the get data button.
 Utilizes the firebase ID assigned to each item/navigation name.
 Styled the navigation tags.
 Also started on the update feature(more along lines of what homework 6 is about).

+Homework 6 Web 4 Treefrog index: https://in-info-web4.informatics.iupui.edu/~satejchm/treefrog-cms/

+Homework 6 Web 4 Treefrog page: https://in-info-web4.informatics.iupui.edu/~satejchm/treefrog-cms/public/addSave.html

+Homework 6 upload: Be able to update nav data that is in firebase by using an input and clicking the nav.
+You also need to be able to delete an item, I chose to so using a button you click then click the navigation that you want to delete and it deletes that information from firebase.

 ## Treefrog CMS